 2. Travel off-season.
 This is your most drastic savings opportunity.
 While round-trip flights from the U.S. and Canada to the Alps often cost between 1,200 USD and 1,500 USD during the summer, savvy airfare-deal pursuers (check out our tips online) can find round-trip flights below 400 USD in the off-season.
 Even during Spring Break this year, tickets could be found for less than 500 USD.
 Now, traveling off-season is not for everybody, as conditions and weather are not fully predictable.
 If you are committed to a specific route or summit, or don’t have a lot of experience with adverse conditions, summer may be the best option for you.
 For those traveling in the off-season, we recommend renting a modern version of the VW camping bus (more about that later), to provide the level of flexibility needed to take advantage the best conditions.
 Great off-season activities include hiking, summiting (if you are flexible about the altitude of the summits), bike touring, and low-altitude via ferratas.
 Of course, we are here to give you all of our best off-season tour tips.

 1. Rent a VW (or Mercedes) Camping Bus.
 Remember the VW Bus from the 60s and 70s?
-It still lives in Europe, and is the adventure vehicle of choice in the Alps (check out our Camping Bus Video Tour on YouTube).
+It still lives in Europe, and is the adventure vehicle of choice in the Alps.
 With new models available, the camping bus provides the luxury of having your kitchen, bedroom, and living room waiting for you at every trailhead.
 Since “overnighting” in a vehicle parked on the side of a road somewhere is much more accepted than backcountry camping, it provides ultimate flexibility, as you can often decide where you are sleeping, well, just before you go to sleep.
 And while one would expect to pay a lot for such luxury and flexibility, when you calculate in the money you save on hotels, restaurants, and a rental car or other transportation – this turns out to be a bargain.
-For maximum comfort, we recommend 2 adults per camping bus, however, they can handle up to four (it's tight, but I have done it and will continue to do it), and that makes this option even more budget-friendly.
+For maximum comfort, we recommend 2 adults per camping bus, however, they can handle up to four (it’s tight, but I have done it and will continue to do it), and that makes this option even more budget-friendly.
 Combine this with off-season flight prices, and you can easily get a 7-day adventure below 1,000 USD per person.
 And one last thing, they don’t have a bathroom on board.
 These are best for those of us who gladly take care of our business in the woods.
-Check out our Euro-style tours for more information.